-Stan Lee is the most famous name in comic books, not counting the characters on the pages.
-The writer and editor has had a hand in the creation of hundreds of heroes and villains in collaboration with artists such as Jack Kirby, Steve Ditko, John Romita and John Buscema.
+Stan Lee had a hand in the creation of hundreds of heroes and villains in collaboration with artists such as Jack Kirby, Steve Ditko, John Romita and John Buscema.
 Lee gave the world the modern mythology of Marvel Comics with Spider-Man, the Hulk, the Fantastic Four, Iron Man, the X-Men, Thor, the Silver Surfer, Daredevil, the Avengers, Doctor Strange and Nick Fury.
 Those characters have gone well beyond the comics too, inspiring massive Hollywood movie blockbusters, dozens of television series, video games, comic strips, novels, a Broadway show and enough toys, T-shirts and tie-in products to choke Galactus, the planet eater.

 Stanley Martin Lieber was born in New York City three days after Christmas 1922.
 Times were tough.
 The youngster worked as a movie-house usher, a sandwich-delivery kid and a subscription seller for the New York Herald Tribune.
 He found his future, though, in the early days of the American comic-book industry, which took flight in a big way after Superman made his debut for DC Comics in the summer of 1938.
 A teenage Lieber worked at a rival shop, publisher Martin Goodman's Timely Comics, where in 1941 he got his first credited work in the superhero business — a “filler” story in Captain America Comics — and the pseudonym that would later become his legal and world-famous name.
 The early motivation for the pen name was a telling one; Lieber wanted to save his real name for “legitimate” writing opportunities later in his career.